CZ-NIC/fred-docs/Features/RegIF/index.rst

 * Transfer a nsset
 * Update a nsset
 * Request a technical check of a nsset
-* Send authorization information of a nsset
+* Send authorization information of a nsset to emails of the contacts linked with the nsset

 Manage keysets
 --------------